-Figure 6-22-6-30 show the various stages of the processing on a different object (red car).
-Figure 6-22 shows the initial images.
-Figure 6-23 and 6-24 show the segments before and after the color filter has been applied.
-The target object is missing some edges and is hard to spot in figure 6-22 but the target object is clearly visible at higher resolution in the foveated images in figure 6-28.
+Figure 6.22-6.27 show the various stages of the processing on a different object (red car).
+Figure 6.22 shows the initial images.
+Figure 6.23 and 6.24 show the segments before and after the color filter has been applied.
+The target object is missing some edges and is hard to spot in figure 6.22 but the target object is clearly visible at higher resolution in the foveated images in figure 6.25.
 This example illustrates how fixation guided by visual attention helps in recognition by examining interesting regions in the image in greater detail (at higher resolution).
 The recognition was done using linear combination of views in this case.
-There are two fixations.
-The first fixation investigates the orange object in 6-22.
-The selected features after the first fixation are rejected by the recognition engine.
-The second fixation investigates the red car in ?? and the results of aligning the transformed model view with the set of segments selected as likely to contain the target object (segments in figure 6-24(a)) are shown in figure 6-30(b).
+The results of aligning the transformed model view with the set of segments selected as likely to contain the target object (segments in figure 6.24(a)) are shown in fig 6.27(b).
 In this example, the target object (car) is found by the system.